GallagherSecurity/cc-rest-docs/training/README.md

 * macros, and
 * outputs and (in 8.10) inputs.

 You will need the RESTStatus licence for the GETs and RESTOverrides for the override POSTs.
+8.60 added the GETs to RESTOverrides, but in a slightly limited way:  they will search for items to override, but they cannot return their status.

 8.20 added lockers, previously only visible with the RESTCardholders licence, to the RESTStatus licence.

 8.30 added the ability to monitor more than one item per connection.

-8.50 allows read access to day categories and partial read-write access to schedules.
+8.50 allows read access to day categories and read-write access to schedules.
 You can manage the day categories and times on a schedule, but not which items it affects.

 Day categories are divisionless, which lead to a slight change in the `/items` controller: